-- [56 (1) The charity may indemnify a relevant director against any liability incurred by him or her or it in that capacity, to the extent permitted by sections 232 to 234 of the Companies Act 2006 - (2) In this article a "relevant director" means any director or former director of the charity.]
+- [57 (1) The charity may indemnify a relevant director against any liability incurred in that capacity, to the extent permitted by sections 232 to 234 of the Companies Act 2006. - (2) In this article a 'relevant director' means any director or former director of the charity.]